padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 #### By Configuration

 Instead of using the `-cluster` option, you can use the `-config` option to create a virtual cluster.
-The configuration file for this example is provided in the `etc` directory.
+The configuration file for this example is provided in the `mqtt_tutorial` app's `etc` directory.

 `etc/mqttv5-archetype1.yaml`: